cloudmesh-community/fa18-516-08/chapter/GDPR.md

 European Union's General Data Protection Regulation (GDPR) came in to effect on May 25, 2018.
 In this chapter we will cover the guidance of GDPR to cloud computing and how it applies to the businesses inside and outside European Union.
 We will touch upon the terms data processor and data controllers for cloud computing as related to GDPR compliance.
 We will also cover GDPR readiness and privacy statements of some common cloud vendors like Amazon, Microsoft and Google.
 We will also present general market outlook in the wake of GDPR for preference of public vs private cloud.

 # GDPR Compliance
 The core of the GDPR comliance is to protect EU citizens from privacy and data breaches ("GDPR Key Challenges",https://eugdpr.org/the-regulation/).
+It aims to give back the control of personal data to citizens and residents.

 We may wonder that GDPR is applicable only for protecting EU citizens and the organizations based outside of EU need not be GDPR compliant.
 However, GDPR applies to any organization with business in EU and collect,store and process data of EU citizens.
 With the digital age and the organizations moving towards cloud computing, the GDPR brings new challenges both for cloud computing vendors who have data centers in EU as well as for organizations like Uber, Visa, Apple and many more who are ubiquitous in their business models and deal with EU citizens personal data.